 How are you trying to combat or prevent nurse burnout?

-Travelling is a huge part of this.
+Traveling is a huge part of this.
 I love being able to travel in between contracts and getting a break away from the busy hospital life.
-I also try to practice good self care and do the things I love in my off time so that I am grounded and can provide the best care for my patients.
-I love reality TV, watching hockey and listening to a few different podcasts.
+I also try to practice good self-care and do the things I love in my off time so that I am grounded and can provide the best care for my patients.
+I love reality TV, watching hockey, and listening to a few different podcasts.
 I also love writing articles for my blog, I find it so therapeutic sharing my experiences with other people.

 Before ending, tell me one fun fact about yourself unrelated to nursing.

 This took me way too long to answer!
 Something fun about me is that I drank champagne out of the Stanley Cup when my friend won it a few years back!
 As a huge hockey fan, it was one of the coolest days of my life!

 Where can people find you on social media?